Wanderer, your footsteps are the road and nothing more;

 Types of walking meditation

 - Outdoor walk.
 Taking a walk outside allows you to connect with your surroundings.
 One can set an intention at the beginning of a walk – to have more peace, strength, to be mindful, to be more compassionate etc. During the practice, we have to be mindful of that intention while looking at things usually left unnoticed – flowers, leaves, clouds, shapes of objects, taking in the sounds, smells and visuals.
+Read Emma’s article on Forest Bathing for more specific outdoor walk practices,

 - Circle walk.
 A walking meditation at times is less about where you are going and more about turning inward and listening to yourself.
 Walking in a circle allows concentration on practising mindfulness as there is no destination.
 The focus on arriving somewhere drops and walking in a circle creates a state of meditative awareness.